 This News Isn’t That New

-In the Save Our Bones Program you’ll find an earlier study that showed the accumulation of microcracks that occurs when bone resorption is blocked.
+In the Osteoporosis Reversal Program you’ll find an earlier study that showed the accumulation of microcracks that occurs when bone resorption is blocked.
 These studies were conducted on the bones of dogs, which have analogous functioning to human bones.
 They provided evidence of what the Save Institute has been warning about from the very beginning.
 Pharmaceutical solutions to osteoporosis don’t work, and in fact they cause further damage to already weakened bones.

 This new study proves that humans experience the same bone damage that was seen in dogs.
 This is truly a smoking gun, and should clear any doubts about the dangerous nature of bisphosphonates.